geoffreylitt/convivial-paper/paper.md

 abstract: |
   Many Web applications do not meet the particular needs of their users.
 Browser extensions and user scripts offer a way to customize web applications, but most people do not have the programming skills to implement their own extensions.

   We present the idea of _spreadsheet-driven customization_: enabling end users to customize existing applications using a live spreadsheet view of the data inside the application.
-By manipulating the spreadsheet, users can implement a variety of customizations without doing any traditional programming.
+By manipulating the spreadsheet, users can implement a large variety of customizations without doing any traditional programming.

   We have implemented this technique in a prototype browser extension called Wildcard.
-Through concrete examples, we demonstrate that Wildcard can be used to implement useful customizations with real existing websites.
+Through concrete examples, we demonstrate that Wildcard can support useful customizations—ranging from sorting lists of search results to showing related data from web APIs—on top of real websites.
+We also present the design principles underlying the prototype, and discuss open questions and future plans.
 ---

 # Introduction {#sec:introduction}